Universal powerline bus: Interoperability

 As of 2025, control of UPB devices is supported by the Hubitat via open source UPBeat drivers by Xeren.io.

-As of 2020, control of UPB devices is supported by the Home Assistant open source software (in version 0.110 and later).
+As of 2020, control of UPB devices is supported by the Home Assistant (Home Assistant) open source software (in version 0.110 and later).

 As of 2017, control of UPB devices is supported by the OpenHAB open source software.

 HomeSeer is a well known commercial home automation software package that has support for UPB.

 Mobile App support (IOS and Android) is available by using the PulseWorx Gateway (PGW) plug-in module.

 Voice recognition products such as Alexa, Automated Living's HAL and Google's Assistant are supported either directly or indirectly through a device or automation controller.

 UPB can coexist with other powerline technologies.
 It can also interoperate with other automation devices that use RF (for example) through the use of a multi protocol automation controller (See Leviton Omni, HomeSeer devices).
 This allows for a mixed technology automation system to achieve best in class devices from many manufacturers.
 However, unlike most wireless protocols, UPB does not require an automation controller or hub to operate.